cc-tweaked/CC-Tweaked/doc/index.md

 # ![CC: Tweaked](logo.png)
 CC: Tweaked is a mod for Minecraft which adds programmable computers, turtles and more to the game.
-A fork of the much-beloved [ComputerCraft], it continues its legacy with better performance, stability, and a wealth of new features.
+A fork of the much-beloved [ComputerCraft], it continues its legacy with improved performance and stability, along with a wealth of new features.

 CC: Tweaked can be installed from [CurseForge] or [Modrinth].
-It requires the [Minecraft Forge][forge] mod loader, but [versions are available for Fabric][ccrestitched].
+It runs on both [Minecraft Forge] and [Fabric].

 ## Features
 Controlled using the [Lua programming language][lua], CC: Tweaked's computers provides all the tools you need to start